A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 - Secondary-side HVAC work connected to landlord systems

-- Connection to base building plumbing systems
+- Connection points to base building plumbing systems

-- Security and access control integration
+- Security and access control system integration

-- Certain infrastructure upgrades inside the tenant space
+- Certain infrastructure upgrades within tenant areas

 ■ C Work